stat4701/edav/_posts/2015-03-25-hafiz-weather-1.md

 There is a balance that needs to be struck in a weather website.
 Things that are at play are:

-* Audience goal (e.g. know today's forecast, see storm/radar map, plan for the weekend, plan a trip)
+* Audience goal (know today's forecast, see storm/radar map, plan for the weekend, plan a trip)
-* Audience skill level for interpreting data (e.g. how well they can read a graph)
+* Audience skill level for interpreting data (how well they can read a graph)
-* Audience expectations (e.g. do the expect same information as TV/Radio)
+* Audience expectations (do the expect same information as TV/Radio)
 * Ad dollars

 #### Weather.com